-- 12. The application was deemed complete on November 26, 2021, prior to the approval of the new City of Barrie Official Plan (2024) which was approved with modifications by the Ministry of Municipal Affairs and Housing in May 2024.
+- 12. The application was deemed complete on December 15, 2021, prior to the approval of the new City of Barrie Official Plan (2024) which was approved with modifications by the Ministry of Municipal Affairs and Housing in May 2024.
 Section 2.5.7 of the new Official Plan notes that applications deemed complete prior to the approval of this Plan by the Ministry of Municipal Affairs and Housing may continue towards final approval under the policy framework in place at the time the Notice of Complete Application was issued.
 This would include any subsequent implementing approvals.
-As such, the application has been reviewed against the policies of the City's former Official Plan (2010). - 13.
-The former City of Barrie Official Plan (2010), which includes the Hewitt's Secondary Plan, designates the subject lands as 'Residential Area' and 'Natural Heritage System' as identified in Appendix "E".
+As such, the application has been reviewed against the policies of the City's former Official Plan (2010). - The former City of Barrie Official Plan (2010), which includes the Hewitt's Secondary Plan, 13. designates the subject lands as 'Residential Area', 'Mixed Use Nodes and Corridors' and 'Environmental Protection'.
 The predominant use of the 'Residential Area' designation is for a range of low and medium density residential uses which are predominately ground-related forms development in addition to related uses such as parks, schools, and places of worship.
-The predominant use of lands within the 'Natural Heritage System' designation is for the preservation and protection significant environmental features and wildlife habitat. - 14.
+Mixed Use Nodes and Corridors are intended to provide the highest order of activities including medium and high density residential, retail and service commercial, business, live-work, institutional and cultural uses.
+The predominant use of lands within the 'Environmental Protection' designation is for the preservation and protection significant environmental features and wildlife habitat.
 The subject parcel is currently zoned 'Agricultural General' (AG) and 'Environmental Protection' (EP) pursuant to the Town of Innisfil Zoning By-law 054-04.
-The proposed Zoning By-law Amendment application is required to implement the land use framework of the Official Plan.